bgkillas/kalc/README.md

 --rt toggles real time printing
 --polar toggles displaying polar vectors
 --frac toggles fraction display
---frac_iter [num] how many iterations to check for fractions --prec [num] sets the precision
+--frac_iter=[num] how many iterations to check for fractions --prec=[num] sets the precision
---deci [num] sets how many decimals to display, -1 for length of terminal, -2 for maximum decimal places, may need to up precision for more decimals
+--deci=[num] sets how many decimals to display, -1 for length of terminal, -2 for maximum decimal places, may need to up precision for more decimals
 --def ignores config file
---debug displays computation time in nanoseconds
+--multi toggles multi line display for matrixes --debug displays computation time in nanoseconds

+- flags can be executed in runtime just without the --\n\
 - Type "exit" to exit the program
 - Type "clear" to clear the screen
-- Type "help" to see this message
 - Type "history" to see the history of calculations
-- Type "deg" to switch to degrees mode
-- Type "rad" to switch to radians mode
-- Type "grad" to switch to gradians mode
-- Type "tau" to show fractions in tau
-- Type "pi" to show fractions in pi
-- Type "prompt" to toggle the prompt
-- Type "line" to toggle line graphing
-- Type "rt" to toggle real time printing
-- Type "color" to toggle color
-- Type "comma" to toggle comma seperation
-- Type "2d=[num]" to set the number of points in 2D graphs
-- Type "3d=[num]" to set the number of points in 3D graphs
-- Type "xr=[min],[max]" to set the x range for graphing
-- Type "yr=[min],[max]" to set the y range for graphing
-- Type "zr=[min],[max]" to set the z range for graphing
-- Type "prec=[num]" to set the precision
-- Type "deci=[num]" to set how many decimals to display, -1 for length of terminal, -2 for maximum decimal places, may need to up precision for more decimals
-- Type "point=[char]" to set the point style for graphing
-- Type "sci" to toggle scientific notation
 - Type "vars" to list all variables
 - Type "lvars" to list all variables without equating them
-- Type "base=[num]" to set the number base (2-36)
 - Type "_" to use the previous answer
-- Type "a=[num]" to define a variable
+- Type "a={expr}" to define a variable
 - Type "f(x)=..." to define a function
 - Type "f(x,y)=..." to define a 2 variable function
 - Type "f(x,y,z...)=..." to define a multi variable function